9600dev/llmvm/README.md

   * add extra context to interpretation (current stack is used for most context, but previous results from prior execution could be used.)
   * ask LLM to re-write AST from parent to try and improve probability of successful execution.

+## TODO:

+* We should tag the content that's been "map/reduced" so that it doesn't end up in future messatges.
+* Check the result of openai chat response to see if we maxed out the tokens or not.